tjitze/RankPL/README.md

 A detailed introduction and language reference can be found in the [wiki](https://github.com/tjitze/RankPL/wiki).

-The RankPL language was described in the paper ["RankPL: A Qualitative Probabilistic Programming Language"](https://github.com/tjitze/RankPL/tree/master/paper/rankpl.pdf) (presented at [ECSQARU 2017](http://www2.idsia.ch/cms/isipta-ecsqaru/)).
+RankPL is described in the paper ["RankPL: A Qualitative Probabilistic Programming Language"](https://github.com/tjitze/RankPL/tree/master/paper/rankpl.pdf) (presented at [ECSQARU 2017](http://www2.idsia.ch/cms/isipta-ecsqaru/)).
 Note that the syntax described in this paper is outdated and that the latest version of RankPL contains many new features.
 Consult the [wiki](https://github.com/tjitze/RankPL/wiki) for an up-to-date description.
 An updated and extended version of the paper is in preparation.

 # Usage